 In 1974, occupational therapist Cynthia Garris was forced to take a new look at splint therapy – in that year, she was diagnosed with Rheumatoid Arthritis.
 She had long believed in the value of splinting, but soon realized that none of the existing technologies addressed the long-term use of splints.
-While plastic splints were fine for treating short-term trauma, no one would willingly use this cumbersome and embarrassing solution for the remainder of their lifetime.
-In 1985, she set out to design and manufacture a new series of splints that were both more effective and far more attractive than the splints then in use.
-In the process, she revolutionized every aspect of splint therapy.
+While plastic splints were adequate for treating short-term trauma, they were not an ideal solution for lifetime wear.
+In 1985, she set out to design and manufacture a new series of splints that were both more effective and more attractive than the splints then in use.
+In the process, she revolutionized splint therapy.

 Wearing SilverRing™ Splints removes the stigma of splinting and increases patient compliance.
 Patients experience positive reactions from others which improves their perspective on treatment.

 Whether they need finger stability for hand-intensive work or for everyday tasks like cooking and holding a pencil, thousands of people have made SilverRing™ Splints a valued part of their everyday lives.
 SilverRing™ Splints encourage complete patient well-being, medically effective hand therapy and a positive self-image.